wills106/homeassistant-solax-modbus/README.md

 # homsassistant-solax-modbus

-## 0.7.0 Beta x adds in preliminary support for Ginlong Solis & Sofar Solar
+## 2022.12.1 adds in support for Ginlong Solis & Sofar Solar Inverters, some aspects are still in development.

 Universal Solar Inverter over Modbus RS485 / TCP custom_component for Home Assistant